vubui237/trendingTrivia/README.md

 #### 1. You will need to get trivia questions from the server and show them on the screen.

-You will get the data in pages. `Remember: a page of data, is a small slice of all the questions on the server.
+You will get the data in pages. `Remember: a page of data is a small slice of all the questions on the server.
 IE - you will only get 10 at a time`

 1b.
-You will need to let the user click next page to get the next 10 question, and previous page to get the previous 10 questions.
+You will need to let the user click next page to get the next 10 questions, and previous page to get the previous 10 questions.

 ![Image of Project](https://github.com/DevMountain/trendingTrivia/blob/master/screenshot/screenshot1.jpg)